undergraver/diagnose/README.md

 In some safety critical environments code needs to have a very high coverage - usually more than 90%, the rest requiring clear reasons on why it cannot be covered (critical paths that are hard to reach in normal execution for example).

-Such example is the next code that normally doesn’t fail in `stat` function call if the file was successfully opened.
+Such example is the next code that normally doesn’t fail in `fstat` function call if the file was successfully opened.
 ```
 #include <stdio.h>
 #include <fcntl.h>